SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/TestingInSpec/TestingInSpec.md

 The action of the color button changes the color of the morph randomly.
-When the button is clicked the morph must change its colour.
+When the button is clicked the morph must change its color.

 ```
 ClassVisualizerPresenterTest >> testButtonChangesMorph